Jack3690/INSIST/README.md

 This is a repository dedicated to data simulations for the Indian Spectroscopic and Imaging Space Telescope (INSIST) project.
 It contains Jupyter Notebooks which can be hosted on cloud platforms such as [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb?utm_source=scs-index), [Binder](https://mybinder.org/), and [Gradient](https://gradient.run/notebooks), and webtools which can be accessed using [Binder](https://mybinder.org/).

 # Packages
-## PISTA : Python Image Simulation and Testing Application
+## PISTA: Python Image Simulation and Testing Application
-A python package aimed at simulating astronomical images.
-The routine simulates individual stars and adds different noises.
-The input parameter space is designed to inculcate observational parameters, telescope parameters and detector characteristics.
+A Python package aimed at simulating astronomical images.
+The routine generates individual stars to an image and adds different parameterized noises.
+The input parameter space is designed to inculcate observational parameters, telescope parameters, and detector characteristics.

 ### Installation